Skip to main content

 What is spinal decompression?

-Spinal decompression is a chiropractic technique that gently stretches the spine to relieve pressure.
-Nonsurgical spinal decompression involves a table with motorized traction to carefully remove pressure from herniated discs, compressed nerves, and more.
-The movement also promotes healthy oxygen-rich blood flow to accelerate healing in the spine.
+Spinal decompression is a technique used in chiropractic treatment that involves the gentle stretching of the spine to relieve pressure.
+This method can be performed without surgery and uses a special table with motorized traction to carefully remove pressure from herniated discs, compressed nerves, and other spinal conditions.
+The stretching motion also stimulates healthy blood flow and oxygen to the spine, helping to speed up the healing process.

 What can spinal decompression treat?